NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandProgrammeImplementationGuides/backup/guides/Patient-Flag-Implementation-Guide-Beta/Home/Index.page.md

 ## Purpose

 Authorized healthcare workers can:

-- Query to check if a child has a Child Protection Plan, including:
+ Query to determine if a patient has a Child Protection Plan
-  - Looked-After Child (LAC) status
-  - Unborn child subject to a protection plan
-- Retrieve details of the responsible Local Authority for further action
+ * either as part of general PatientFlag query that returns all PatientFlags
+ * or query for just Child Protection Plans for the patient & return all associated CarePlan and CareTeam resources

 ---